Auxiliary in business to buy medical equipment & amenities for hospital

 The Oasis is the transformation of the rooftop at 3 North into a place to relax or pace, for patients, visitors, volunteers, and staff.

-The huge area had been intended for a playground, but it remained largely unused for 3 decades.
+The huge area had been intended for a playground, but it remained largely unused for three decades.
 The Site Director took the Auxiliary President by the hand and showed it to her, asking if we thought it would be something the Auxiliary might want to improve for Island Health.
 It started many discussions, and in the end the membership stood behind it, because it would benefit everyone.
 The principal contributor was the Quality Foods in the newly built Eagle Creek Shopping plaza across the street.
 Others helped to with direct donations and donations in kind from printers to landscapers to the general public.

-The Oasis was built to withstand the wind and provide a little shade for under $100,000.
+The Oasis was built to withstand the wind and provide seating and a little shade for under $100,000.
 You see patients eating lunch with their families, staff grabbing 5 minutes, etc..
 The hospital uses it for their staff and volunteer barbecue and other events.

 Island Health decorated the concourse and cafeteria with indoor plants, but they ran into budget difficulties and could not really afford plants anymore.
 Also it is hard to stop people from "looking after" plants, which usually results in massive over-watering.